-Kindergarten through grade 6 students will receive progress reports every five weeks at the mid-quarter mark.
+Students in grades 3-12 will receive electronic progress reports every five weeks at the mid-quarter mark.
 These reports will indicate whether your child is in danger of failing a course (grade less than 70).
+It is important that the school have a correct e-mail address on file for each student's parent.